MicrosoftDocs/power-pages-docs/power-pages-docs/configure/visual-studio-code-editor.md

 ---
-title: Edit code with Visual Studio Code for the Web
+title: Edit code with Visual Studio Code for the Web (preview)
 description: Learn how to customize pages by using the Visual Studio Code for the Web editor.
 author: neerajnandwana-msft
 ms.topic: conceptual